magento/devdocs/guides/v2.0/frontend-dev-guide/templates/template-security.md

 <h4>Static Test</h4>

-In order to improve security against XSS injections, a static test `XssPhtmlTemplateTest.php` is added to `dev\tests\static\testsuite\Magento\Test\Php\`.
+To improve security against XSS injections, a static test `XssPhtmlTemplateTest.php` is added to `dev\tests\static\testsuite\Magento\Test\Php\`.

-While running static test finds all echo calls in phtml-templates and determines if it is properly escaped or not.
+This static test finds all echo calls in PHTML-templates and determines if it is properly escaped or not.

-It will cover the following cases:
+It covers the following cases:

 * `/* @noEscape */` before output.
 Output doesn't require escaping.
 Test is green.